What is a Life Cycle Assessment? LCA

 Potential mitigation strategies

-Based on the hotspots identified, potential mitigation strategies can be developed to reduce the environmental impact of the t-shirt.
+Potential mitigation strategies can be developed based on the hotspots identified to reduce the t-shirt's environmental impact.

 • Localize the production to reduce the transportation distance between factories and markets.